 Carroll is now the lone SAC girls basketball team without a conference loss after beating South Side 74-50 on Friday night at Charger Fieldhouse.

-She hit two 3-pointers in the quarter, while her teammates Saniya Jackson, Brooke Pocock and Kayla Gibbs added one 3 each.
-South Side (8-4, 4-1), meanwhile, was consistently sent to the free throw line in the first quarter, but the Archers were unable to take advantage, shooting just 2 for 10.
+She hit two 3-pointers in the quarter, while her teammates Saniya Jackson, Brooke Pocock and Kayla Gibbs added one trey each.
+South Side (8-4, 4-1), meanwhile, was constistently sent to the free throw line in the first quarter, but the Archers were unable to take advantage, shooting just 2 for 10.